 *Disclosure: This post may contain affiliate links, which means we may receive a commission if you click a link and purchase something that we have recommended.
 Please check out our disclosure policy for more details.
 Thank you for your support!

-Things to Do in Seattle
+Things to Do with Kids in Seattle

 There’s a reason Seattle is known as the Emerald City.
 Its lush greenery helps the city remain in color all months of the year, and yes, the wet climate contributes to that.
 But don’t let the thought of rain scare you away.

-1. Ferry Ride
+1. Ferry to Bainbridge

 After moving out to Seattle and discovering ferry transportation, it soon became our must-do for visiting guests.
 The Washington State Ferry system serves as a vital transportation system for residents, but it’s also a great activity for tourists.